-This application is being filed by Innisfil Hydro Distribution Systems Limited (IHDSL) for smart meter cost recovery for the implementation of smart meters in IHDSL service territory.
-The cost recovery is based on actual costs incurred to December 31, 2011 and forecasted costs to December 31, 2012.
+Orillia Power Distribution Corporation ("Orillia") has completed smart meter implementation in its service territory.
+Orillia is filing an application for smart meter cost recovery based on actual costs incurred to December 31, 2011 and forecasted costs to December 31, 2012.

-IHDSL is not required to file a Cost of Service Application until 2013, thus IHDSL is filing this standalone Smart Meter Prudence Review application to specifically request the following rider(s) to be effective May 1, 2012:
+Orillia is not required to file a Cost of Service Application until 2014.
+Therefore, Orillia is filing a stand-alone Smart Meter Prudence Review application to specifically request the following rider(s) to be effective October 1, 2012: